Regulo

 at least you have a heater I can not understand why the base PHEV has no decent heater included, cannot even get it added as an optional extra.

-avensys wrote:
+avensys said:

-Regulo wrote:
+Regulo said:

-avensys wrote: When the engine is running and the water gets to about 65C then a valve opens which lets the hot water from the engine into the heater.
+When the engine is running and the water gets to about 65C then a valve opens which lets the hot water from the engine into the heater.

 Thanks, Mark.
 So the engine coolant is used initially just in the electric heater?
 Or are there two separate circuits, one for heater fluid, and another for engine coolant?
 I'm just trying to get it clear in my own nosy mind how it works.